 In West Wodonga, McFarlanes Hill is the perfect place to escape.
 Walk along the tracks that take you over rolling hills and through bushland that whispers of a time gone by.
-Bring your camera to snap the magnificent views of abundant wildlife, native flora, rocky outcrops, natural gullies and clear cool streams.
+Bring your camera to snap magnificent views, wildlife, native flora, rocky outcrops and clear cool streams.
 Be sure to stick to the paths for the best experience and preservation of the native flora and fauna.

 eastern hill Rotary Lookout

 Accessed from East Street Albury, with views across Albury Airport and the Table Top Range.
 This lookout also offers fantastic views of the Murray River Flood Plains and beyond.

 To the east, you can see the path of the mighty Murray River’s outline of giant river red gum trees, as it meanders through Mungabareena Reserve.
 Some 12 kilometres away, on a clear day, viewers will be able to see the waters of Lake Hume and the Hume Weir Spillway.
 The popular Hume and Hovell Walking Track takes in part of Eastern Hill.

 Jump on the Wagirra Trail and enjoy a leisurely walk or energetic run along the banks of the Murray River.
 Alternatively, hire a bike and follow the Wagirra Trail and connecting network of paths to explore the two cities.
 The two-metre wide pathway meanders through Albury’s riverside parks, with plenty of places to stop for a picnic or admire the views.

 Don’t miss the beautiful sculptures, created by local Aboriginal artists.
 These sculptures are scattered along five kilometres of the Wagirra trail between Kremur Street and The Wonga Wetlands.
 The sculptures are accompanied by interpretative panels and tell the story of the Wiradjuri peoples’ connection to the river.